TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. class:: CCompiler([verbose=0, dry_run=0, force=0])

-   The abstract base class :class:`CCompiler` defines the interface that  must be implemented by real compiler classes.
-The class also has  some utility methods used by several compiler classes.
+   The abstract base kundi :class:`CCompiler` defines the interface that  must be implemented by real compiler classes.
+The kundi also has  some utility methods used by several compiler classes.

-   The basic idea behind a compiler abstraction class is that each instance can be used for all the compile/link steps in building a single project.
+   The basic idea behind a compiler abstraction kundi is that each instance can be used for all the compile/link steps in building a single project.
 Thus, attributes common to all of those compile and link steps --- include directories, macros to define, libraries to link against, etc. --- are